abarichello/godot-ci/README.md

 #### Problems while exporting
 - Check that the export names on `export_presets.cfg` match the ones used in your CI script.
 - Check the paths used in your CI script, some commands may be running in the wrong place if you are keeping the project in a folder (like the `test-project` template) or not.

+#### Authentication errors with Butler
+- If using GitLab check that the 'protected' tag is disabled in the [CI/CD variables panel](https://github.com/aBARICHELLO/godot-ci#environment-configuration).